Fulcrum (Chuck)

 Fulcrum is the codename of a hostile fictional espionage organization in the television series Chuck.
-Fulcrum serves as the primary antagonists throughout the show's first two seasons, although their specific goals beyond acquiring the Intersect remain undisclosed.
+Fulcrum serves as the primary antagonist throughout the show's first two seasons, although their specific goals, beyond acquiring the Intersect, remain undisclosed.

 History

-Very little specific information has been revealed so far about the organization known as Fulcrum, although they have been in existence at least as early as 2003.
+Very little specific information has been revealed so far about the organization known as Fulcrum, although they have been in existence for at least as early as 2003.
 They are a rogue faction within the US intelligence community, described as a Central Intelligence Agency (CIA) splinter faction but said to have people in every agency.
 They also have hired professional mercenaries and have contracted civilians when their skills are required.
 Fulcrum has been attempting to acquire the Intersect database, and attempted to turn Bryce Larkin and use him to acquire the computer.

 Development

-Fulcrum was introduced in the Season One episode "Chuck Versus the Nemesis."
+Fulcrum was introduced in the first season's episode "Chuck Versus the Nemesis."
 The organization remained a threat for the remainder of the season, most prominently in "Chuck Versus the Marlin."
 Josh Schwartz revealed in an interview with Sci Fi Magazine that season two would focus more specifically on Fulcrum and the main story arc.
 However while the organization has played an increasingly larger and more threatening role in the series, little definite information has been revealed on their structure.
-Chuck has been positively identified as the Intersect by at least three different agents but beyond being a person of interest, he has yet to be specifically targeted although Fulcrum operatives are familiar with him as "Agent Carmichael."
+Chuck has been positively identified as the Intersect by at least three different agents but beyond being a person of interest, he has yet to be specifically targeted, although Fulcrum operatives are familiar with him as "Agent Carmichael."
 Fulcrum's parent organization knows something is happening in the Buy More but believe that it is something unrelated to the Intersect, believing it to be a CIA substation.

 At the end of "Chuck Versus the Lethal Weapon", it is revealed that Chuck has been keeping a complex diagram hidden behind his Tron poster detailing connections between the Intersect and several Fulcrum agents.
 "Chuck Versus the Ring" reveals that Fulcrum is only one part of a broader organization known as "the Ring."